KaranUnique/LearnX/README.md

 LearnX transforms any topic into a clear, step-by-step learning path using AI.

 **1. Enter a topic**
-Users can choose a topic (e.g., “DSA”, “React”, “Biology”, “Cooking”) or create their own.
+Users can choose a topic (e.g., “DSA”, “React”, “Java”, “Machine Learning”, “Cloud Computing”) or create their own.

 **2. AI generates a structured roadmap**
 The system breaks the topic into: